 Kim Stanley Robinson’s Mars Trilogy

-Kim Stanley Robinson’s Mars trilogy is one of the highlights of American science fiction, as far as I’m concerned.
+The Mars trilogy by Kim Stanley Robinson is one of the highlights of American science fiction, as far as I’m concerned.
 Red Mars, Green Mars and Blue Mars were published between 1992 and 1996 and tell the future history of our neighboring planet over a period of almost two hundred years.

 In those two centuries, Mars is fully terraformed: transformed from a cold, dry, lifeless desert into a living world with seas, forests and cities.
 Not all main characters are happy with those changes: the battle between the Reds, who prefer to keep Mars as it is and the Greens, for whom terraforming cannot go fast enough, is the main theme of the trilogy.